vocdoni/docs/docs/protocol/data-schema.md

 Many of the schemas descussed below need to point to external data that may be available through various channels.

-In order to denominate them and provide a prioritized list of fallbacks in a single place, the following format is used, depending on the type of resource.
+In order to denominate them and provide a prioritized list of fallbacks in a single place, **Content URI's** or **Messaging URI's** are used, depending on the type of resource.

 ### Content URI